-The hotel trade may seem centuries removed from Miguel de Cervantes's 17th-century description of Barcelona as a "repository of courtesy, travelers' shelter" but, as the author of Don Quijote discerned more than 400 years ago, the city has a weakness for pampering and impressing visitors.Barcelona's pre-Olympics hotel surge in the early 1990s was matched only by its post-Olympics hotel surge
+Barcelona’s hotel trade may be centuries removed from Miguel de Cervantes's 17th-century description of it as a "repository of courtesy, travelers' shelter," but in the 400 years or so since Don Quijote the city has never lost its talent for pampering and impressing visitors.Barcelona's pre-Olympics hotel surge in the early 1990s was matched only by its post-Olympics hotel surge